If you want to add a tiny fish with gorgeous coloration and tons of personality, then the Chili Rasbora is the fish for you.

 It is best to put a few breeding pairs in a smaller tank if you want to keep the fry.

-Chili Rasboras do not normally eat there eats but if you do come across them then they will devour them.
+Chili Rasboras do not normally eat their eggs but if you do come across them then they will devour them.

 Set up the breeding tank with the same temperature, flow, pH, and hardness as the main tank.